PNL calculation

 - The PNL considers the fees informed by the exchange.

-Using the information from the picture: 22.81/ 3021.38 x 100 = 0.76% - Over the allocated capital: the result is the simple sum of PNLs over the capital of each trade.
+Using the information from the picture: 22.81/ 3021.38 x 100 = 0.76% - PNL over the allocated capital: the result is the simple sum of PNLs over the capital of each trade.

 Using the information from the picture, trade BTC/USDT: 2 x 5.30 /100 = 0.11%